reltubttam/bullish/README.md

 this application collects trade data from the CoinDesk streaming service, then after each full minute since the epoch completes, compares this to the historical minute API end point.
 Specifically we are concerned with trades for the pair BTC-USD for the exchange Coinbase.
 The application has been built using NodeJS without typescript using mocha for testing.

 ## running the application
 a `.env` file is required.
-The file `.env.example` can be copied, have a valid api key added to it and renamed for this purpose.
+The file `.env.example` can have a valid api key added to it and renamed for this purpose.
 The following env vars are defined:
 - `API_KEY` required for valid calls
 - `LOG_LEVEL` *INFO* or *DEBUG* controls if extra data is written to the console
 - `STREAMING_BASE_URL` location of the streaming service